Ekusu1/ge2rb-guide/README.md

 # ge2rb-guide
 This is an interactive guide for the game God Eater 2 Rage Burst.
+Link to the guide: https://ekusu1.github.io/ge2rb-guide/

 ## Current Features